1990 Panay earthquake

-The 1990 Panay earthquake occurred at 3:41 p.m. local time on 14 June 1990 on the island of Panay in Visayas, Philippines.
-With a measured moment magnitude of 7.1, the earthquake left eight dead, 41 injured, and an estimated damage of ₱30 million.
+The 1990 Panay earthquake occurred at 3:41 p.m.
+(PHT) on 14 June 1990 on the island of Panay in Visayas, Philippines.
+With a measured magnitude of 7.1 on the Richter scale, the earthquake left eight dead, 41 injured, and an estimated damage of ₱30 million.

 Earthquake

-According to the Philippine Institute of Volcanology and Seismology (PHIVOLCS), the epicentre was located in the vicinity of Culasi, Antique, on Panay Island.
+According to the Philippine Institute of Volcanology and Seismology (PHIVOLCS), the epicenter was located in the vicinity of Culasi, Antique on Panay Island.
 The earthquake had a depth of 15 km and was produced in the collisional zone off the western side of Panay Island by a fault movement.
-However, the United States Geological Survey (USGS) recorded the epicentre to be in Barangay Union, Libertad, in the same province, and the depth of focus of the earthquake at 18.1 km, deeper than what is recorded by PHIVOLCS.
-The shaking was felt strongly across Western Visayas, while weak to moderate tremor was experienced in other parts of the Visayas, as well as in portions of Southern Luzon and Northern Mindanao.
-The highest reported PEIS intensity was VII (Destructive) in Culasi, Antique and Libacao, Aklan.
+However, the United States Geological Survey (USGS) recorded the epicenter to be in Union, Libertad, Antique, and the depth of focus of the earthquake at 18.1 km, deeper than what was recorded by PHIVOLCS.
+The shaking was felt strongly across Panay Island, while weak to moderate tremor was experienced in other parts of the Visayas, as well as in portions of Southern Luzon and Northern Mindanao.